farmera/sare_grant/study_methods.md

 ![](img/ndvi_biology.png)
 ###### Figure 1.
 Mechanics of Light Absorption in Plants

-Creating an effective spectral index means no less than capturing the right kind of light, at the right time of day, during the right part of the season, under optimum weather conditions.
+Creating an effective spectral index means capturing the right kind of light, at the right time of day, during the right part of the season, under good weather conditions.
 In [Section 3](kites_balloons_drones.md) we learned about a set of images that were captured using a pair of consumer cameras.
 These were later processed to produce both an NRG image along with a final index image, known as an NDVI index.
 The mathematical expression used to create an NDVI index is as follows: